programistka/personal-website/content/blog/save-time-with-sass/index.md

 <span class="caption">Sassy Sass syntax</span>

-There are pros and cons to both syntaxes, as [explained here](http://thesassway.com/editorial/sass-vs-scss-which-syntax-is-better).
+There are pros and cons to both syntaxes, as <Link to="http://thesassway.com/editorial/sass-vs-scss-which-syntax-is-better">explained here</Link>.
 I **prefer the newer syntax** because it is easier to convert CSS files into Sass files with the newer syntax since all CSS is valid Scss.
 All the examples to follow will be using the Scss syntax.

 ![Visual representation of the 2 syntaxes available in Sass](./images/image-3.png)

 <span class="caption">Visual representation of the 2 syntaxes available in Sass (sources: <Link to="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ec/Mona_Lisa%2C_by_Leonardo_da_Vinci%2C_from_C2RMF_retouched.jpg/1200px-Mona_Lisa%2C_by_Leonardo_da_Vinci%2C_from_C2RMF_retouched.jpg">left</Link> and <Link to="https://i.pinimg.com/564x/3f/b5/36/3fb53666c3eb36e76c6f8094f3e5f7f2--monna-lisa-funny-art.jpg">right</Link></span>

 One easy way to familiarize yourself with Sass syntax is through CodePen, since their Pens allow you to use CSS preprocessors.
-You can also play around online with Sass [here](https://www.Sassmeister.com/) to see how it looks like when compiled to CSS.
+You can also play around online with Sass <Link to="https://www.Sassmeister.com/">here</Link> to see how it looks like when compiled to CSS.

 ---